 An integer specifying the number of cutlines to plot.
 If

-is a single integer, it randomly selects that many cutlines to plot.
-Defaults to50
+linesis a vector, it selects specific cutlines by their row indices.
+Iflinesis a single integer, it randomly selects that many cutlines to plot.
+Defaults to50.- dims

 A numeric vector of length 2 specifying the dimensions to be plotted.
 Defaults to